The City of Eternal Spring is calling your name!

 - Best hostel in Medellin for female solo travellers: Los Patios Suites Hostal

-- Best hostel in Medellin for digital nomads: Rango Hostel Boutique
+- Best hostel digital nomads in Medellín: Rango Hostel Boutique

-- Best hostel in Medellin for backpackers: Rango Hostel Boutique
+- Best place to stay in Medellin for backpackers: Rango Hostel Boutique

 But hang on a minute; there is another great hostel in Medellin for backpackers!